facelessuser/RegReplace/readme.md

     // Required parameters:
     //     find:    Regex description of what you would like to target.
+    //
+    // Optional parameters:
     //     replace:      description of what you would like to replace target with.
     //                   Variables are okay for non-literal searches and are done by escaping
-    //              the selection number \\1 etc.
+    //                   the selection number \\1 etc.  Default value is "" (empty string)
-    // Optional parameters:
     //     literal:      Boolean setting to define whether the find and replace is literal or not.
     //                   Default is false.
     //     greedy:       Boolean setting to define whether search is greedy or not.
 Default is true.